dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 **Fin** is quite possibly the simplest and the most efficient DAG-riding BFT Consensus solution for the partial synchrony model.

-Fin is inspired by PBFT but leverages Trans DAG to have a one-phase commit rule and an extremely simple leader protocol.
-Fin operates in a view-by-view manner, with a single phase propose-vote commit rule embedded into the DAG: a leader proposes, parties vote, and commit happens when 2F+1 votes are collected.
+Fin operates in a view-by-view manner, each view consisting of a propose-vote commit rule embedded into the DAG: a leader proposes, parties vote, and commit happens when 2F+1 votes are collected.
+There is no need to worry about a leader equivocating, because Trans DAG prevents equivocation, and there is no need for a leader to justify it proposal because it is inherently justified through the proposal's causal history within the DAG.
 Advancing to the next view is enabled by 2F+1 votes or 2F+1 timeouts.
+This guarantees that if a proposal becomes committed, the next (justified) leader proposal contains F+1 references to it.
-Proposals, votes, and timeouts are injected into the DAG at any time, independent of layers, simply by updating a view number through `setInfo()`.
+Importantly, proposals, votes, and timeouts are injected into the DAG at any time, independent of layers, simply by updating a view number through `setInfo()`.

 ### Fin Pseudo-code